 There are many different types of waste pipes available on the market.
 The P-trap is the most waste trap, but many other types of traps are available, each with its own benefits and drawbacks.

 P Trap Vs. S Trap:

-Both types of traps serve the same purpose: to keep sewer gas and odors from coming back up into your home through the drain.
+Both types of traps serve the same purpose: to keep sewer gas and odors from coming back into your home through the drain.
 However, there are some key differences between these two types of traps.

 P-traps get their name because they are shaped like the letter “P.” They consist of a curve in the drain pipe that holds water, forming a seal that prevents sewer gas from escaping.
-P-traps must be installed properly to work correctly, as they rely on gravity to keep the water in place.
+P-traps must be appropriately installed to work correctly, as they rely on gravity to keep the water in place.